Full Stack Web App Built with Next.js App Router and PostgreSQL

 });

-My current solution is from here, to configure the middleware such that it ignores server functions.
+It seems others have also encountered this issue, so my solution if from here, to configure the middleware such that it ignores server functions.
 I do auth checks in server functions though.

 Source Code